nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 model was added, into a new model called DsssErrorRateModel.

 Furthermore, the 5.5 Mbps and 11 Mbps models for 802.11b rely on library methods implemented in the GNU Scientific Library (GSL).
-The Waf build system tries to detect whether the host platform has GSL installed; if so, it compiles in the newer models from [pursley2009]_ for 5.5 Mbps and 11 Mbps;
+The ns3 build system tries to detect whether the host platform has GSL installed; if so, it compiles in the newer models from [pursley2009]_ for 5.5 Mbps and 11 Mbps;
 if not, it uses a backup model derived from MATLAB simulations.